 The Entering Student Scholarships and Gift Aid website provides the application process and timeline for the Berkeley Law scholarships, grants, and fellowships available to entering students.
 This page will also explain the criteria used to determine award eligibility as well as a few examples of awards offered in the past.

 The Berkeley Law Financial Aid Office administers several supplemental scholarships for continuing JD students, called continuing student scholarships.
 These scholarships are typically donor-funded and have particular eligibility criteria.
 The application period is announced each spring/summer by e-mail.

 The UC Berkeley Graduate Fellowships Office administers many scholarships and prizes for graduate students, including the Graduate Student Parent Grant, and many require a FAFSA to be eligible.
 We recommend you read the descriptions of some of the UC Scholarships specifically available for law students.

 We make every effort to announce scholarships offered by outside agencies which may be of interest to our students.
 These scholarships have their own applications, procedures, criteria, and deadlines.
 Information is posted to this website as it is made available to the Berkeley Law Financial Aid Office.
-Click here for a list of our Outside Agency scholarships.

 Where To Send Private Scholarship Checks: